apache/tajo/tajo-docs/src/main/sphinx/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Apache Tajo™ (dev) - User documentation
+Apache Tajo™ 0.10.0 - User documentation
 ===========================================================================

 .. warning::